coreos/third_party.go/README.md

 # path.go - self contained GOPATH helper

-path.go is a self contained single file that helps with bumping third party repos and managing the GOPATH
+path.go is a self contained single file that helps with bumping third party repos and managing the GOPATH.

 ## Usage